aaronsaray/aaronsaray.com/_posts/2008-05-20-xdebug-and-eclipse-pdt-on-windows-from-start-to-finish.markdown

 ### var_dump() - the first xdebug feature

-Supposedly, when you install xdebug, it pretties up the output of var_dump.
+Supposedly, when you install xdebug, it pretties up the output of `var_dump`.

 My first test script was to see if xdebug was really doing what it claimed: